ChunkyMonkey00/javascriptWatchers/README.md

 - **Multiple Conditions**: Each watcher can have multiple conditions.
 When any of these conditions are met, the corresponding callback is triggered.
 - **Proxy-based Variable (`cwv`)**: Utilize a proxy-based variable that automatically triggers associated watchers when its value changes.

+## Practical use

+When a program has a variable being modified a lot of times from many different sources, its between manually checking the variable each time its modified, or creating an interval that constantly checks the variable.
+With watchers, you dont need to use resources to constantly check the variable, or even manually check it.
+All of that is handled for you, and since it only checks when the variable is updated, resources are used much less.

 ## Getting Started

 ### Setup